wp-plugins/footer-text/readme.txt

 == Screenshots ==

 1. Editing the footer text in the dashboard
-2. Previewing the footer text on the Twenty Eleven theme
+2. Previewing the footer text on the Twenty Thirteen theme

 == Changelog ==

+= 2.0.1 =
+* Update screenshots for WordPress 3.9
+* Add braces to one-line conditionals

 = 2.0.0 =
 * Delete footer text from database on uninstall